-Karen A. Snedker is Associate Professor of Sociology at Seattle Pacific University, USA.
+Karen A. Snedker is Professor of Sociology at Seattle Pacific University, USA.
 She is also Clinical Assistant Professor in the School of Nursing, Affiliate Faculty in Sociology and a CSDE Research Affiliate at the University of Washington, USA.
 She is visiting the University of Oxford's Centre for Socio-Legal Studies between April 16 and July 26, 2018.

 Karen's research addresses mental health, homelessness, crime and violence, and neighborhood effects.
 The scope of her published work is broad and it has appeared in sociology, geography, demography, public health, and crime academic outlets.

 Her current research program is twofold.
 First, her book on the intersection between mental health and the criminal justice system, Therapeutic Justice (https://www.palgrave.com/gb/book/9783319789019), will be published this summer.
 The book provides a unique mixed method study of mental health courts within the framework of the larger trend towards problem-solving courts.

 Second, in collaboration with Dr. Jennifer McKinney, Karen is actively involved in homelessness and tent cities in terms of research, teaching, and public outreach.
 Together they designed an innovative research project while SPU hosted a homeless encampment known as Tent City 3.